 Applicants must meet the following eligibility requirements:

-- The bursaries are open to applicants who are citizens of Kenya and who have applied for a full-time one year Master’s degree in any subject offered at St Antony’s College.
+- The scholarships are open to applicants who are citizens of Kenya and who have applied for a full-time one year Master’s degree in any subject offered at St Antony’s College.

-- The grant is awarded in the fields offered by the university.
+- The scholarship is awarded in the fields offered by the university.

-- The financial aid positions will be awarded on the basis of both academic merit and potential as well as financial need.
+- The scholarships will be awarded on the basis of both academic merit and potential as well as financial need.
 Scholars should intend to return to Kenya after completing their Master’s degree, and preference will be given to applicants who have clear ambitions to use their accumulated learning to benefit Kenya.

 - Please ensure you meet the requirements for entry to your course, including English language requirements.
 See the University’s course guide for more information.